tysonlt/AxeFxControl/README.md

 Currently tested for the AxeFX III.
 The AxeFX II uses different messages, and I don't have a unit to test with.

+This project was heavily inspired by the [FCBInfinity project](https://github.com/mackatack/FCBInfinity).
+Without that code as an early reference, this library would never have gotten off the ground.

 # Documentation

 ## Quick Start